- Academic Medical Centers

 - 6/13/2012Vorys’ fifth and newest blog was launched to provide interesting and pertinent analysis of a variety of issues involving health information technology (HIT).
 The blog, available at www.healtHITechlaw.com, will provide readers with frequent updates on developments in HIT.

-- 10/24/2013Vorys attorneys Robin Amicon, Liam Gruzs and Lisa Pierce Reisz will be speaking at the Academy of Senior Health Sciences 2013 Fall Conference on October 24, 2013.
+- 10/24/2013Vorys attorneys Robin Amicon, Liam Gruzs and Lisa Pierce Reisz will be spoke at the Academy of Senior Health Sciences 2013 Fall Conference on October 24, 2013.

 - 5/21/2013Vorys attorneys Lisa Pierce Reisz and Liam Gruzs presented a webinar series to further discuss the release of the final omnibus HIPAA rule by the U.S. Department of Health and Human Services.